cs-4241-2024/cs-4241-2024.github.io/using.webaudio.with.canvas.md

 // the audio context was first created, to get a relative time value
 // we can use the ctx.currentTime property

+// set value before we tell it to ramp, this is required
+// a time value of 0 effectively means "now" osc.frequency.setValueAtTime( 220, 0 )

 osc.frequency.linearRampToValueAtTime( 1760, audioCtx.currentTime + 30 )

 // to stop...